-- Department/Program PCC - Department Chair or Program Director - College PCC - Dean (or representative) - Academic Planning & Programs initial review (which may involve other advisory committees such as the Academic Planning Advisory Committee or the Enrollment Management Team) - (If graduate) Dean of the Graduate School, based upon: - o Recommendations provided by the Graduate PCC committee, with email notification to the full Graduate Council. - o If the Graduate Council has substantial questions, the proposal will come before a regularly scheduled Council meeting. - Senate Committee on Programs, Curricula & Courses (Senate PCC) - University Senate - President - Board of Regents (Education Policy and Student Life Committee and Full Board)
+- Department/Program PCC - Department Chair or Program Director - College PCC - Dean (or representative) - Academic Planning & Programs initial review (which may involve other advisory committees such as the Academic Planning Advisory Committee or the Enrollment Management Team) - Note: New degree proposals will be circulated to all college deans for their information and comment before they move forward to campus-level review committees. - (If graduate) Dean of the Graduate School, based upon: - o Recommendations provided by the Graduate PCC committee, with email notification to the full Graduate Council. - o If the Graduate Council has substantial questions, the proposal will come before a regularly scheduled Council meeting.

-- Maryland Higher Education Commission (MHEC) Following an administrative review, MHEC sends program proposals (degrees, certificates, and Areas of Concentration) to other institutions in the state for comment.
-Institutions have an initial 30-day window to review and respond to programs that are believed to be outside of the scope of the proposing institution's mission or to programs that are believed to be unreasonably duplicative. - Provost (or designee) final verification Note: For new undergraduate degree programs, a final, signed copy of a program transfer agreement with a Maryland community college must be submitted to MHEC no more than 30 days after both institutions have signed the agreement.
+- Senate Committee on Programs, Curricula & Courses (Senate PCC) - University Senate - President - Board of Regents (Education Policy and Student Life Committee and Full Board) - Maryland Higher Education Commission (MHEC) Following an administrative review, MHEC sends program proposals (degrees, certificates, and Areas of Concentration) to other institutions in the state for comment.
+Institutions have an initial 30-day window to review and respond to programs that are believed to be outside of the scope of the proposing institution's mission or to programs that are believed to be unreasonably duplicative. - Provost (or designee) final verification

+Note: For new undergraduate degree programs, a final, signed copy of a program transfer agreement with a Maryland community college must be submitted to MHEC no more than 30 days after both institutions have signed the agreement.